netxms/netxms-doc/admin/log-monitoring.rst

 #.
 Server receives event and passes to event processing policy as usual, with
    event source set to node from which event was received.

+Log parser also provides some additional statistic information through :term:`metric`\ s.
+More information can be fount in :ref:`log-monitoring-parameters` chapter.

 Agent Configuration for Log Monitoring
 ======================================